Skip to main content

 Frequently Asked Questions

 There are several ways you can gain international experience.
-If you have had a significant international experience within the last five years prior to entry into the program, it will be counted as having fulfilled this requirement.
+If you have had a significant international experience within the last five years prior to entry into the program, it will be counted towards fulfilling this requirement.
 Otherwise, you may study abroad for a summer or semester, work abroad through your existing job or an internship, or take several extended trips abroad in either a work or study capacity during the course of your program.
 You may get course credit for study abroad and/or internship.